Defending outnumbered drill to survive desperate situations

 In addition to the usual football rules, follow these basic instructions:

-• The red team players can move everywhere in the field, but only 1 player at the time can defend in the central box.
+- The red team players can move everywhere on the field, but only 1 player can defend in the central box at a time.

-• Both teams can score, but the blue team can only score if the ball was touched by the player in the central box.
+- Both teams can score, but the blue team can only score if the player in the central box touches the ball.

-• Only the two blue players in the attacking zone can shoot to goal.
+- Only the two blue players in the attacking zone can shoot at goal.

-• Any red player can shoot to goal.
+- Any red player can shoot at goal.

 This drill is very demanding on the defending players.
 Therefore, play this game for 15 minutes and rotate the defenders every 5 minutes.